JPC SYSTEMIC VETERINARY PATHOLOGY

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Haired skin with clitoral gland: Markedly expanding the clitoral gland and centered on the markedly ectatic, keratin-filled main clitoral gland excretory duct is a 1.5 cm, encapsulated, well circumscribed, moderately cellular neoplasm composed of epithelial cells forming a peripheral basaloid reserve layer that progresses into either secretory glandular epithelial cells or squamous (ductal) epithelial cells.
-Neoplastic cells are arranged in broad cords, variably sized acini and cysts, islands, and trabeculae on a fine but markedly edematous fibrovascular stroma.
+Neoplastic cells are arranged in broad trabeculae, variably sized acini and cysts, and islands on a fine, markedly edematous fibrovascular stroma.
 Neoplastic cells have indistinct borders and a moderate amount of eosinophilic, fibrillar to microvacuolated cytoplasm that in secretory glandular cells is often obscured by numerous brightly eosinophilic, intracytoplasmic globules (secretory product) and in squamous epithelial (ductular) cells often contains basophilic keratohyaline granules (gradual keratinization).
 Nuclei are oval with finely stippled chromatin and a single distinct magenta nucleolus.
 Anisocytosis and anisokaryosis are mild.
 Mitoses average 5 per 0.237mm2 (1 HPF).
 The neoplastic cyst and acinar lumina contain degenerating cells and eosinophilic, flocculent secretory product admixed with neutrophils, macrophages, and hemorrhage, fibrin, and edema.
 Neoplastic cells undergoing ductal (squamous) differentiation surround a central duct containing the previously described secretory product and degenerating cells as well as lamellated keratin, low numbers of neutrophils, scant hemorrhage, fibrin, and edema, and small colonies of cocci.
 The main clitoral gland excretory duct is markedly ectatic, hyperkeratotic, and confluent with the neoplasm and contains similar debris, lamellated keratin, and secretory product.
-Within the overlying subcutis and dermis, there are multifocal infiltrates of few scattered Iymphocytes and plasma cells.
+Within the overlying subcutis and dermis, there is mild, multifocal lymphoplasmacytic inflammation.

 MORPHOLOGIC DIAGNOSIS: Clitoral gland: Adenoma, strain not specified rat, rodent.